COVID-19 Testing: Undergraduate Student Spring Semester Testing Overview

 Students who have an extenuating circumstance and need to leave Nashville or an emergency situation that means they will be out during all offered testing dates in a given week should visit the testing exemption page.

-BI-WEEKLY ASYMPTOMATIC TESTING RESULTS
+TWICE A WEEK ASYMPTOMATIC TESTING RESULTS

 Students will be notified of their test results.